Pacific-Feng-Studuies/IC-Contest/README.md

 # IC-Contest
-The implementation of IC contest
+The implementation of IC Design Contest